 or a "Virtual Server".
 This database is maintained automatically, but you can add and delete entries for PCs which use a Fixed (Static) IP Address.

-Config File Backup or restore the configuration file for the WBR-3600 system log.
+Config File Backup or restore the configuration file for the Wireless

 Router.
 This file contains all the configuration data.